-What are BigO Notation and Time Complexity?4 min read
+What are BigO Notation and Time Complexity?6 min read

-When you try to solve a problem online on some online website, you probably heard about some terms like BigO notation, O(n), O(1), O(n²), etc… or time complexity couple of times, especially when solving an algorithm.
+When you try to solve a problem on some online websites, you probably see some terms like BigO notation, O(n), O(1), O(n²), etc… or time complexity couple of times, especially when solving an algorithm.
 So what they mean and what they are used for?
 If you don’t have an exact idea about these terms and want to figure out what they are and want to nostalgic back to your math skills in high school or college, this article is for you.

 Time Complexity and Space Complexity